r-hyperspec/pyperspec/README.md

 Rather, it provides convinient interface for those algorithms and other routine tasks.

-For detailed information and documentation, please visit [PyPerSpec Documentation](#TODO).
+For detailed information and documentation, please visit [Documentation](https://r-hyperspec.github.io/pyperspec/).

 ## Documentation